yourbasic/int/README.md

 # Simple sets

-A bit set, or bit array, is an efficient set data structure that consists of an array of bits.
-Because it uses bit-level parallelism, limits memory access, and efficiently uses the data cache, a bit set often outperforms other data structures.
+A bit set, or bit array, is a simple set data structure that consists of an array of bits.
+The bit at position *k* is set if and only if *k* belongs to the set.
+Because it uses bit-level parallelism, limits memory access, and efficiently uses the data cache, a bit set can be very efficient and often outperforms other data structures.

 ### Sieve of Eratosthenes